-Mandatory attachments
+Mandatory attachments (Table 2)

+Templates for some attachments are provided on the programme website.
+Electronic signatures are accepted.
 The following mandatory attachments should be submitted together with the electronic application form:

 Confirmation Letter: the scanned original of this document must be submitted with all applications (small projects and regular projects).
 It must be signed by a person holding the right to sign documents on behalf of the lead applicant organisation.